semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

   vulnerabilities discovered before May 2022 or vulnerabilities with lower severity levels.

 * **lockfile-only languages**: For **[lockfile-only](/semgrep-supply-chain/glossary/#lockfile-only-rules)** languages, Semgrep Supply Chain's performance is comparable to that of [GitHub's Dependabot](https://github.com/dependabot).
 Semgrep Supply Chain generates these findings by checking the dependency's version listed in your lockfile or manifest against a list of versions with known vulnerabilities, but it does not run reachability analysis.
 Because Semgrep Supply Chain doesn't run reachability analysis, it can't determine whether the vulnerability is reachable.
-Such vulnerabilities are, therefore, flagged as undetermined.
+Such vulnerabilities are, therefore, flagged as **undetermined**.

 Specific dependency and code match findings are called **usages**.
 SCP groups all usages together by vulnerability.
 For each vulnerability, SCP also displays